worksuiteio/worksuite/packages/plugins/integration-wakatime/README.md

-# Ever Gauzy WakaTime integration
+# Worksuite Worksuite WakaTime integration

 See more information about [WakaTime](https://wakatime.com).